 Outside the city, the South Downs National Park offers beautiful countryside and is just a short bus ride from our campus.

 Brighton is home to its own football team, Brighton & Hove Albion F.C, who play in the Premier League – the top league in English football.
-The team are known as the seagulls, due to Brighton’s seaside location.
-Brighton is also known for the Sussex County Cricket Club and the Brighton Sailing Club.
+The team are known as the Seagulls, due to Brighton’s seaside location.
+Brighton is also known for the Sussex Cricket Club and the Brighton Sailing Club.

 If you’re more interested in playing sport than watching, the city is home to multiple parks and open spaces for you to play your favourite sports with your friends.